awilli1186/wee-website/content/script/data/request.md

 });
 ```

+---note---

+**Note:** By default the X-Requested-With header is set to XMLHttpRequest.
+It can be overridden or removed if set to false.

 ---code|label:Get & Render---

 Retrieve JSON and immediately [render](/script/view/#render) it into a template.
 No need to set the json parameter to true, it's assumed.
 The rendered template is returned as the first callback argument and the third argument represents the raw JSON response.
 The [view](/script/view) script is required.